unibo-spe/spe-slides/content/02-kotlin/_index.md

 * Similar to Scala, the keyword `class` introduces a class definition
 * Object construction does not require `new`
     * `new` is not a Kotlin keyword at all
-* Objecs get built from classes by just invoking the class name:
+* Objects get built from classes by just invoking the class name:

 ```Kotlin
 class Foo